Best Payday and Title Loan Companies

 - Pay period: Payday loans are only for one pay period.
 You will set up this timetable with your lender, and they will cash your check after you get your next paycheck.

-What are different types of loans?
+What are different types of payday and title loans?

 Traditional title loans